VikramPochampally/julien.tiron-silabs.com/README.md

 - In the **"Select Technology Type"** panel, select **"Proprietary"** and click on **"Next"**
 - In the **"Package Installation Options"** panel, directly click on **"Next"**
 - Accept the License Agreement
-- Simplicity Studio download the Proprietary Gecko SDK (takes several minutes)
+- Simplicity Studio downloads the Proprietary Gecko SDK (takes several minutes)
 - When done, click **"Close"**
 - Click **"Restart"**
 - Once Simplicity Studio is reopened, close it again